Skip to content

 List of managed content types:

-jsonArrayPathString'' (empty string)the JSON path of the Data Array in the JSON file.
+📜 json-pathStringthe JSON path of the Data Array in the JSON file (default: empty string).

 Example: